hoast/hoast/CONTRIBUTING.md

 When making changes make sure you do everything listed below.
 + Follow styling.
-+ Run tests.
 + Write documentation.
-+ Write examples.
-+ Write tests.
 + Sign off commits.

 ### Follow styling

 There is no specific styling guide to use.
 There are however two which can automatically be enforced by [EditorConfig](https://editorconfig.org) and [ESLint](https://eslint.org) using the `.editorconfig` and `.eslintrc.js` file respectively.
 Therefore you are recommend to install a plugin to automate this process.
 See [EditorConfig's download section](https://editorconfig.org/#download) for a list of editor extensions.
 Depending on your preferences you can enable the format / lint on save option in several editors as well.

-### Run tests

-The project uses `yarn` which has some support for monorepositories.
-To read more about how to run commands with yarn in a monorepository see the [yarn workspaces documentation](https://yarnpkg.com/features/workspaces) or run `% yarn workspaces -h`.
-Clone the repository, install dependencies with `% yarn install`, and run tests with `% yarn workspaces run test` or `% yarn workspace <package-name> run test` for a specific package.

 ### Write documentation